mhpob/FaaSr_workshop/README.md

 Before we start running the workflow, you need to complete some prerequisites and keep the following things ready.
 - A Github account
+    - You most likely already have one, but in case you don't, you will need to create an account
 - A Github Personal Access Token (PAT)
     - Create a short-lived GitHub PAT for this tutorial.
 [Detailed instructions to create a PAT are available here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic); in summary: